apache/flink/docs/ops/config.md

 # Forwarding Environment Variables

-You can configure  environment variables to be set on the Flink Master and TaskManager processes started on Yarn/Mesos.
+You can configure environment variables to be set on the JobManager and TaskManager processes started on Yarn/Mesos.

-  - `containerized.master.env.`: Prefix for passing custom environment variables to Flink's master process.
+  - `containerized.master.env.`: Prefix for passing custom environment variables to Flink's JobManager process.
-   For example for passing LD_LIBRARY_PATH as an env variable to the Master, set containerized.master.env.LD_LIBRARY_PATH: "/usr/lib/native"
+   For example for passing LD_LIBRARY_PATH as an env variable to the JobManager, set containerized.master.env.LD_LIBRARY_PATH: "/usr/lib/native"
     in the flink-conf.yaml.

   - `containerized.taskmanager.env.`: Similar to the above, this configuration prefix allows setting custom environment variables for the workers (TaskManagers).